Canelo Álvarez vs. Kermit Cintrón

-Canelo Álvarez vs. Kermit Cintrón was a super-welterweight championship fight for the WBC World title.
-The fight took place at the Plaza de Toros in Mexico City, Mexico, on 26 November 2011.
+Canelo Álvarez vs. Kermit Cintrón was a professional boxing match contested on November 26, 2011, for the WBC super welterweight championship.
+The fight took place at the Plaza de Toros in Mexico City.
 It was a split-site doubleheader headlined which featured junior lightweight Adrien Broner against separate opponents from Broner's hometown in Cincinnati.

 Background

 Álvarez

 Alvarez made his third defense.
 He was coming off of the sixth-round knockout of Alfonso Gómez on Sept.
 17 in Los Angeles.